9vn6iy/iptables-experiment/README.md

 ## About The Project

-Kubernetes provide three kinds of load-balancing strategys: namespace, iptables and ipvs.
-Namespace is too over-time and almost has been adapted, so most k8s are now using iptables and ipvs.
-Everyone knows that iptables has a very bad performance compared with ipvs, but why exactly?
-What's the difference between iptablse, ipvs, nftables and the new star - iptables-bpf?
+Kubernetes provides three load balancing strategies: namespace, iptables and ipvs.
+Because the namespace is out of date, most k8s clusters adope iptables and IPVS stragies.
+Almose everyone knows that iptables perform poorly compared with IPVS, but why exactly?
+What's the difference between them?

+Besides, linux kernel has changed the firewall rules management system from iptables to nftables, and since the [bpf](https://www.kernel.org/doc/Documentation/networking/filter.txt) and [ebpf](https://ebpf.io/) project have been in the air, there is also an iptables implementation of bpf ([iptables-bpf](https://github.com/mbertrone/bpf-iptables)).
+So we want to compare these techs as well.

 This project is attemped to compare the difference between the architecture of iptables, ipvs, nftables and iptables-bpf, measure the performance loss and update/insert time increment among them.

 ### Built With